PART 4 of our “Target-Date Investing: Ten Investment Mistakes Wall Street Hopes you Make” series.

 We think there is a better way.
 Here at Partners for Prosperity, Inc., we call this way “Prosperity Economics.“ Target-date funds do a better job creating wealth for brokers and fund managers than investors, but Prosperity Economics offers a true alternative to “typical financial planning.”

 There are ways to reduce and eliminate risk, give fewer dollars to Uncle Sam and financial CEO’s, and grow money safely with healthy, reliable returns.
 We invite our readers to explore the Prosperity Economics Solution.
-A great place to start is our founder Kim Butler’s recent book, Busting the Financial Planning Lies.
+A great place to start is our founder Kim Butler’s recent book, Busting the Retirement Lies.